kawaicheung/book-on-naming-things/manuscript/0_C_BeingBlunt.md

 Choosing such a word is difficult.
 It should have even more cautionary weight than `Delete`.

 David Heinemeier Hansson (Basecamp CTO and Ruby on Rails creator) reserves the term `Incinerate` in Basecamp's codebase to distinguish the "sweaty-palms" kind of delete from the softer, "just put a flag on it" type.
 By doing so, it's become part of the technical lexicon for the Basecamp development team.

-“When we talk about incineration within the app, it means this one, specific thing.”[^dhh1] Destroy or Eradicate could also work.
+"When we talk about incineration within the app, it means this one, specific thing."[^dhh1] _Destroy_ or _eradicate_ might also work.
+Both have more gravitas than _deleteD.

 Contrast this to a word like "Remove" which feels softer -- as if you can bring it back if you had to.
 Use "Remove" for things that could easily be brought back (or recreated from scratch if need be).
 I would be nervous to name a method "RemoveUser" that deletes all user data but OK with "RemoveUser" if it untied a user from an account which can easily be re-attached.